 The only known antidote to this allergy is the setting of very large diamonds all around the surface of the white gold.

-University tests prove that the larger the diamonds, the fewer women suffer with ill effects.
+University tests prove that the larger the diamonds, the fewer women suffer from ill effects.

 There is an inverse relationship in the case of men.
-The likely side effects from the female antidote is extreme anxiousness.
+The likely side effect of the female antidote is extreme anxiousness.

 Seriously though, there are different whitening agents used to make gold white.
 Nickel and palladium are the 2 main metals that are melted or alloyed with gold (which is orange) to make it white.
 It will be the nickel in white gold that you are reacting to.
-Less expensive mass produced rings tend to be nickel based, although sometimes a ring is made with a nickel white gold because it is tougher or harder to bend.
-Very often wedding rings are made with nickel alloys for that reason – so you should try to identify if one or the other gives you more of the itchy problem.
+Less expensive mass-produced rings tend to be nickel-based, although sometimes a ring is made with nickel white gold because it is tougher or harder to bend.
+Very often wedding rings were made with nickel alloys for that reason – so you should try to identify if one or the other gives you more of the itchy problem.

-We would be happy to loan you a white gold band made out of the palladium based multipurpose white gold gollum ring that we use in our two workshops.
-The other thing to try is re-rhodium plate your rings.
+We would be happy to loan you a white gold band made out of the palladium-based multipurpose white gold Gollum ring that we use in our two workshops.
+The other thing to try is to re-rhodium plate your rings.
 If you have worn your rings for more than a year it is very likely that the original sparkling white rhodium flash plating that all good jewellers apply to white gold has worn off.
 If that is the case for about $100 we can replate both rings, and they will look brand new again.